 Preparation is key.
 With each batch of photographs I take, I then prep the next batch of scarves.
 This means pressing them in readiness and listing their details and measurements in my stock list.
 Then they are hung up, so they do not wrinkle, awaiting the next opportunity of sunlight.

 Even as the days get longer, there are still limitations on my photography timing.
-Because the sun travels from the back of our house to the front, where my office is, I am never able to photograph in the morning.
-It is always mid-day onward.
+Because the sun travels from one side of my house to the other, where my office is, I am never able to photograph in the afternoon.
+It is always morning.

-Come summer time, I do end up with a very nice cool office consequently.
-Bliss.
-Yet, in the heat of summer, when the sun is at its zenith, the shutters will be closed to keep out the heat of the afternoon.
+Come summer time, I do end up with a very hot office consequently.
+In the heat of summer, when the sun is at its zenith, the shutters will be closed to keep out the heat of the afternoon.
 Not very conducive to photography.
-So once again, my window of opportunity is shortened.

 Now that you know some of the effort, if you would like to see the results, do visit my French Silk Scarf shop on Etsy.
 Here’s a sample of scarves through the ages: